What Is Breast Cancer?

 DCIS (Ductal Carcinoma in Situ)

-DCIS is considered pre-cancer that is non-invasive.
-It happens when the cells that line the ducts look like cancer cells but have not spread (invacded) the walls of the ducts surrounding the breast tissue.
+DCIS is considered a pre-cancer that is noninvasive.
+It happens when the cells that line the ducts look like cancer cells but have not spread (invaded) the walls of the ducts surrounding the breast tissue.
 Presently, there is no way to know with a degree of scientific certainly which DCIS cases will become invasive cancers.